nosana-ci/nosana-cli/docs/Nosana Node Documentation 14aa27e638658070af2ad51b1415f8be/Job Health Check Example 1e4a27e6386580b2ae4ac32897b79ed0.md

 ```

-so this will be the Job definition on running this image, the health check goes to path `/health`  and uses `hhtp` and `GET` method, so now after every interval this endpoint is called and liveliness is confirmed
+This will be the Job Definition for running this image.
+The health check goes to path `/health` and uses `http` and `GET` method, so now after every interval this endpoint is called and liveness is confirmed.